Division of Equity & Community Inclusion

 Asian American and Pacific Islander (AAPI) Student Services

 Asian American and Pacific Islander Student Services is a collaboration between the Asian American Studies (AAS) Department and Student Affairs & Enrollment Management (SAEM).
-The goal of AAPI Student Services is to improve the learning environment, strengthen academic outcomes through targeted support services, and improve and expand SF State’s capacity to serve high-need Asian American and Native American Pacific Islanders (AANAPI) and low-income degree-seeking undergraduate students.
+The goal of AAPI Student Services is to improve the learning environment, strengthen academic outcomes through targeted support services, and improve and expand San Francisco State’s capacity to serve high-need Asian American and Native American Pacific Islanders (AANAPI) and low-income degree-seeking undergraduate students.

 AAPI Student Services involves three comprehensive and complementary activities:

 - Broad dissemination of information, targeted academic resources, and holistic support for student success;